AtlastDeepLearning/ViolentPython/README.md

-# ViolentPython
+# Violent Python
-Python Scripts for Cybersecurity
+A Cookbook for Hackers,
+Forensic Analysts,
+Penetration Testers and
+Security Engineers

+by TJ.
+O'Connor